-Clear Architects features in The Times on inspiration of how to live outside and socialise in a COVID-safe way.
+Clear Architects features in The Times, discussing how to live outside and socialise in a COVID-safe way.

 Struggling to find that word that encapsulates the sense of cosiness you feel when you’re huddled under a blanket on a cold night by a roaring fire?
 In Friday’s issue of The Times (paywall) this phenomenon, friluftsliv, is discussed and Melanie offers her expert insight on why the Scandinavians have it so right, and how to achieve this sense of European cosiness.